JeffM2501/GPX02/README.md

 GPX02
 =====
-A 2d tank game to give the massed (30 people ) what they want.
+A 2d tank game to give the masses (30 people ) what they want.

 Licensing
 =====